On quantum large sieve inequalities and operator recovery from incomplete information: Estimating the constant theta-K

-In order to interpret Proposition~\ref{QuantumSieve} as a measure of the sparsity of \(\Omega\) we will derive and employ local reproducing formulas for the operator STFT.
-Before we prove the result, we recall a result from \cite[Lemma~5.2]{svela} which generalized \cite[Proposition~6]{LargeSieve} to higher dimensions. \begin{lemma} Let $W\subset \R_{\geq 0}^d$ be bounded, let $\Delta\subset\R^{2d}$ be a Reinhardt domain with Reinhardt shadow $W$, and let $m\in\N_0^d$.
+In order to interpret Proposition~\ref{QuantumSieve} as a measure of the sparsity of \(\Omega\) we will derive and employ a generalization of the local reproducing formula announced in the introduction (which holds for polyradial operators and Reinhardt domains) for the operator STFT.
+An ingredient of the proof is the following result from \cite[Lemma~5.2]{svela}, which generalized \cite[Proposition~6]{LargeSieve} to higher dimensions. \begin{lemma} Let $W\subset \R_{\geq 0}^d$ be bounded, let $\Delta\subset\R^{2d}$ be a Reinhardt domain with Reinhardt shadow $W$, and let $m\in\N_0^d$.
 Then, the short-time Fourier transforms of the Hermite functions \(\{V_{h_m}h_n\}_{n\in\N_0^d}\) are orthogonal with respect to $\chi_{\Delta}(z)dz$, i.e.,

 where \end{lemma} The above lemma shows that the following identity holds weakly

 If we then argue as in \cite[Theorem~1]{LargeSieve}, we deduce that